 - Cover the batter with cling film and refrigerate for 2-3 hours or overnight.

 - 30 minutes before baking, pre-heat the oven to 180°C (350°F).
-Melt 10g / 1 tablespoon of butter and using a pastry brush grease all the moulds of your Madeleines pans.
+Melt 15g / 1 tablespoon of butter and, using a pastry brush, grease all the moulds of your Madeleines pans.
 Lightly dust with flour and tap out any excess.
 Place the pans in the refrigerator until the oven has come to temperature and you are ready to fill them with the batter.

-- Once the oven is at temperature, remove the batter and pans from the fridge and scoop one level tablespoon of batter into the deepest part of the mould.
+- Once the oven is at temperature, remove the batter and pans from the fridge and scoop one level tablespoon of batter into the mould's deepest part.
 Repeat until all the shell moulds are full.
 Make sure that you don’t level off the batter in the pan.
 Scoop it in and leave it.

 - Place the Madeleine pans in the oven and bake for 8-10 minutes.
 I turn them at 8 minutes to ensure they brown evenly.
 Bake until golden on top, browned along the edges and risen in the middle.

-- To make the glaze, sift the powdered icing sugar into a medium sized bowl and add in 2 tablespoons of lemon juice.
+- To make the glaze, sift the powdered icing sugar into a medium-sized bowl and add 2 tablespoons of lemon juice.
 Whisk together until smooth.
 The glaze should be thick enough to coat the back of a spoon.

-- Once the Madeleines are cooled then dip the scallop side into the glaze and set onto the wire wrack or baking paper for the excess to drip off.
-Repeat with the remaining Madeleines.
-Alternatively dust with powdered icing sugar.
+- Once the Madeleines are cooled, then dip the scallop side into the glaze and set onto the wire rack or baking paper for the excess to drip off.
+Repeat with the remaining Madeleines— alternatively, dust with powdered icing sugar.
 Serve immediately.